The Incredible Highs (And Mighty Lows) Of Older Women Solo Travel

 • Traveling by yourself teaches you perspective – things you would have considered disastrous back home become mere inconveniences.

-• Flexibility means you’ll be able to take advantage of unexpected opportunities (and even a few risks), like the traditional Balinese marriage I attended after meeting someone at a bus station – you’ll be more spontaneous.
+• Flexibility means you’ll be able to take advantage of unexpected opportunities (and even a few risks), like hitching an unexpected ride in a small plane with a ranger to a national park in South Africa – you’ll be more spontaneous.
 (Just keep safety in mind!)

-• Your language skills will get a quick brush-up if you’re on your own with no one to turn to – a phrase book and wildly gesticulating hands usually do the trick and you’ll learn about your interlocutor in a lighthearted way.
+• Your language skills will get a quick brush-up if you’re on your own with no one to turn to – a phrase book, a language app and wildly gesticulating hands usually do the trick and you’ll learn about your interlocutor in a lighthearted way.

 • Don’t want to get out of bed in the morning?
-No need to.
+Don’t.
 Have a lie in!

 • With no one to talk to incessantly, you’ll have time to sit with yourself, and get to know YOU.